Internationalization and Localization Guide¶

 Once the language is installed the Apache service must be restarted:

 The Microsoft Windows Server Operating System is usually installed in a specific language but alternative languages may be installed.

 The process is different for each version of Windows Server but, for all systems, you must get MUI language packs from the Microsoft website.

-For Windows 2012 R2, go to the Control Panel.
+For Windows Server 2012 R2, open the Control Panel.
 Go to Clock, Language, and Region → Language Select Add a language.
 Browse to the language you would like to install and select it.

 On Microsoft Windows, each application manages its own internationalization system.
 Some applications can be installed in multilingual mode whereas others support only one language.